 4. Are we nearing a future where LLMs or real-time sentiment analytics replace traditional macro risk modelling?

+In this session, we explore the how economic data can help investors gain critical economic insights and trading signals.
 Whether it’s equities, currencies, or fixed income, discover how firms utilize signals in particular from PMI data to inform their investment strategies and navigate the complexities of the economic landscape.
+The session will emphasize the versatility of PMI as a tool for navigating uncertainty, showcasing various use cases including new AI applications for producing economic signals.

 In the relentless pursuit of alpha, speed and sophistication are everything — and AI is the new battleground.
 This panel brings together leaders at the frontier of quant strategy to unpack how machine learning, advanced data pipelines, and next-gen infrastructure are transforming signal discovery and execution.
 From deep learning breakthroughs to obscure alternative data feeds, we’ll expose what’s working, what’s hype, and what it really takes to stay ahead in the most competitive race in finance.